 The Faculty of Languages at Uppsala University has Sweden's broadest range of education in languages and language-related subjects.
 You choose to specialise in one of the main field of studies.
 It can be language, literature, linguistics and more.

 Courses from other faculties can also be included in your degree to further specialise your education.
 The programme gives you the opportunity to read work-oriented courses specially designed for language students.
 The studies will also prepare you for future research, making you eligible for doctoral studies.

 The programme leads to a Master of Arts (120 credits) with Turkic Languages as the main field of study.
 After one year of study it may also be possible to obtain a Master of Arts (60 credits).

-The program includes courses and independent degree projects.
-During the first year, a series of work-oriented seminar and study visits are common to all students in the program.
+The programme includes courses and independent degree projects.
+During the first year, a series of work-oriented seminar and study visits are common to all students in the programme.

 The first term includes two program-based courses - a course in theory and method as well as a course with work-oriented lectures and study visits.
 In addition, courses are taught in Turkic languages.

 The second term is devoted to specialisation in Turkic languages, 15 credits.
 The remaining 15 credits consist of a program-wide methodology course (7.5 credits) and an elective course in Turkic languages or another subject (7.5 credits).

 Some of the courses may require compulsory attendance.
 Studies conducted at a foreign university may be included in the degree.
 During the first semester of the programme, a seminar series is held with invited guest lecturers representing different professions with language in focus.
 On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.